Mammad900/mammad900/README.md

     "contact": {
         "E-mail": "mohammadhosseinbedi052 [at] gmail [dot] com",
         "Telegram": "@Mammad900",
+        "WhatsApp": {
+            "error_code": 403,
-        "WhatsApp": "403: WhatsApp does not have permission to be used by Mammad900" }
+            "description": "WhatsApp does not have permission to be used by Mammad900" }
+    }
 }
 ```